No Records Found

 - Amy O'Connell SLP Services

-In addition to being an SLP for the past 15 years, I have been mom to a child with CAS for the past 8.
-In this time, my involvement with the Apraxia Community has grown beyond simple service provision to advocacy, education, and awareness building.
-Since attending a workshop presented by Dave Hammer in 2015, I have become increasingly aware of the Apraxia Community and have sought to extend my involvement both personally and professionally.
-As a family, we attend our local Walk for Apraxia yearly and are proud to add new members to our team each year.
-Professionally, I have accessed and shared resources and social marketing materials from Apraxia Kids and other sources to help build awareness and support early identification in the children with whom I work.
-I am excited to be attending my first Apraxia Kids National Conference this July in Pittsburgh, Pennsylvania.
+In addition to being an SLP for the past 18 years, I have been mom to a child with CAS for the past 10.
+In this time, my involvement with the Apraxia Community has grown beyond clinical intervention to include aspects of advocacy, education, and awareness building.
+Since attending a workshop presented by Dave Hammer in 2015, I have become increasingly aware of the Apraxia Community and have sought to expand my involvement both personally and professionally.
+As a family, we attend our local Walk for Apraxia yearly and are proud to add new members to our team.